 5) Conditional exchange of contracts (in case planning permission for land is refused)

 Recently we agreed a sale on 1.5 acres of garden land that had no planning permission but based on neighbouring properties setting a precedent, believed that consent was likely.
 We found a buyer who offered £600,000, with a conditional exchange of contracts, where they could withdraw after an exchange of contracts should planning permission be refused.
 An offer of £300,000 was also received from a buyer for a non-conditional sale, meaning they would complete the sale without any planning consent and potentially end up with a costly bit of garden land if planning was refused.

-If you are considering selling land, then please do get in touch to see if any of these options could work for you, for more case studies see our new homes page.
+If you are considering selling land, then please do get in touch with us at Cambridge estate agents Hockeys to see if any of these options could work for you, and for more case studies see our new homes page.

 Take a look at our land for sale.